EliFarrer/startup/Notes/javascript.md

     }, 1000);
 });
 ```

+## Debuggin JS
+You can debug on the backend and frontend using `node`.
+Curl is a command line browser.
+It can cause breakpoints as well.

 > Debug something with command in VS code.
 Use Node.js Front end javascript debug in browser.
 Back end use vs code with Node.js